faker419/thegreenroom/index.md

 Each of the dripper manifolds was assumed to work with 2 bars of pressure at the inlet and was sized at 16/13.6 mm (outer/inner diameter).
 Pressure losses due to elbows and tee flows are taken into account.
 The maximum velocity inside the pipes was 2.2 m/s and a design pressure of 1.72 bar was used.
-The calculation resulted in a 2 meter distribution inlet line per rack of 69.5 mm Ã˜ (2 Â½ inch) and 1 meter sections of 84.6 mm Ã˜ (3 inch) and 108 mm Ã˜ (4 inch) each.
+The calculation resulted in a 2 meter distribution inlet line per rack of 69.5 mm Ã˜ (2 ½ inch) and 1 meter sections of 84.6 mm Ã˜ (3 inch) and 108 mm Ã˜ (4 inch) each.
 The main distribution line pressure and velocity allows for the use of only 108 mm Ã˜ (4 inch) pipes, approximately 50 meters long.
 The return pipe length was estimated in 60 meters.